sahilchaddha/homebridge-magichome-platform/README.md

 You can use MAC Address instead of IP Address as well.
 Please note format of MAC Address.
 It should be in capital letters and `:` should not be present. e.g. `DC4F22C5XXXX`

+Do note : While using MACS : This plugin auto discover connected lights on the network and map IP's to their corresponding MAC.
+Initially it can take time to discover all devices.
+All devices should be discovered and mapped in 60-120s.
+Once mapped IP & MACs are cached, and gets rediscovered every 30s to map new IP to the light.
+This feature is useful for people unable to assign Static IP to their lights.

 ## Lint

 ```shell